 - 1. Accept and archive all Docent hours from Docent Hours Tracker reports, all KC Volunteer hours from KC Hours Tracker reports and all Event hours from Event Coordinators. - 2.
-Send a monthly reminder to all volunteers and accept and archive all Other Volunteer hours from monthly forms and emails. - 3.
+Send a monthly reminder to all volunteers to send in any unreported hours to the Volunteer Hours Tracker. - 3.
 Record and tally totals by volunteer. - 4.
-Tally and report to the board monthly and annual totals by group, including docents, KC volunteers, board members, others. - 5.
-Provide individual volunteer hours, when requested.
+Tally and report to the Docent Coordinator, Docent Educator, Volunteer Coordinator, Museum Director and the Board President monthly and annual totals by group, including docents, KC volunteers, board members, others. - 5.
+Provide individual volunteer hours, when requested. - 6.
+Add new volunteers to the tracking list when notified by the appropriate badging POC or as they begin reporting hours.